marshallward/accessproject/access_cm.rst

 Porting
 -------

-The following are immediate potential goals:
+The following are immediate potential goals, some of which are near completion:

-* Port the 0.1° global MOM-SIS model to Raijin
+* Port the 0.1° global MOM-SIS model to Raijin, and scale beyond 2500 CPUs

-* Convert 0.25° global MOM-SIS to ACCESS-OM (MOM-CICE) framework
+* Convert 0.25° global MOM-SIS to an updated ACCESS-OM (MOM-CICE) framework

-* Convert 0.1° global MOM-SIS to ACCESS-OM framework
+* Convert 0.1° global MOM-SIS to updated ACCESS-OM framework

 NCI's role would be the following: